What is Google’s internal code review process?

 - To give a favorable vote in the change list is marked by “LGTM” (Looks good to me).

-- Any reviewer can overwrite a positive comment with a negative vote at any point unless the code is marked with “LGTM++” which restricts negative vote from any reviewer.
+- Any reviewer can overwrite a positive comment with a negative vote at any point unless the code is marked with “LGTM++” which restricts negative votes from any reviewer.

 - If the author meets all requirements of readability and owner checks, they can submit the change to be read and have a post-hoc review.
 Reviewers need to check the change promptly, or the system will bombard them with very annoying mails.